mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/spec.md

 *   **Performance:** New middleware, validation, and challenge checks must not exceed the Sustainability Suite latency budget without explicit justification.

 ## 5. Acceptance Criteria
+*   Conductor workflow and product guidelines encode no-accepted-known-risk and harness-engineering principles for the whole repository.
+*   A harness map identifies feedforward guides and feedback sensors for maintainability, architecture fitness, and behaviour, including when each sensor runs.
 *   A documented tool decision matrix classifies Ruby latest, Vernier, ZJIT/YJIT, DevSecOps workflows, Kamal, Bundler/test parallelization, Brakeman, Bearer, Dawnscanner, bundler-audit, Solid Queue/Cache/Cable, Syntax Tree, Herb, RBS/Steep, Sorbet, rbs-inline, dry-validation, PBT, Mutant, Cuprite/Playwright, Rack::Attack, and Turnstile-style bot challenges as adopted, piloted, deferred, or rejected.
 *   CI includes visible jobs for parallelized RSpec, RuboCop, Brakeman, dependency audit, and at least one SARIF-capable security scanner.
 *   Ruby production and experimental lanes are documented, with a compatibility report for the current latest Ruby series.